GaboCapo/context-now/README.md

   <img width="256" height="256" alt="Context-Now Logo" src="https://github.com/user-attachments/assets/ed19b593-2d4f-4372-9ba0-2edb17ce0f52" />
 </p>

+⚠️ This project is still under active development.
+Some features may not work as expected, especially the recommendations generated at the end of the code.

 # 🎯 Context-Now - Git Project Context Tracker

 An intelligent tool for managing Git project contexts, issues, branches and pull requests with automatic synchronization.